Steve Scott (runner): International running career

-California State University San Marcos Coach
+Coaching

-He was cured of testicular cancer and since retiring from competition he has built one of the most successful NAIA collegiate programs in the country as Head Coach of Track and Cross Country at Cal State San Marcos.
-At San Marcos he has led the women's team to 3 National Titles from 2009-2011, and in 2011 the men's team placed 2nd.
-He later received an OBE for his services to sport.
+He was cured of testicular cancer and since retiring from competition he built a successful NAIA collegiate program as Head Coach of track and cross country at Cal State San Marcos.
+At San Marcos he has led the women's team to 3 National Titles from 2009 to 2011, and in 2011 the men's team placed 2nd.

 In 2002, he was inducted into the USA Track and Field Hall of Fame.
-Scott has two sons, Corey and Shawn, and a daughter, Megan.
-He and his wife JoAnn live in Lake Kiowa, Texas.
+Scott and his wife JoAnn live in Lake Kiowa, Texas.
+They have two sons and a daughter.